openshift-pipelines/pipeline-service/gitops/pac/README.md

 ## Pipelines

+Pipelines are available for:

-Pipelines for the registration of new clusters via ArgoCD and kcp are available.
+- the registration of new workload clusters to kcp
+- the installation of the Tekton components on the workload cluster leveraging Argo CD
+- the deployment of the gateway through kcp